 Radiofrequency ablation is another method wherein special probes with tiny electrodes are used to kill the cancer cells.
 High energy radio waves coming from the probe destroy the cancer cells.

 Cryosurgery: Is a type of surgery that uses an instrument to freeze and destroy the cancerous cells.

-Laser treatment: Is similar to radiofrequency ablation procedure, but uses lasers instead of radio waves to destroy the tumors.
+Laser treatment: Is similar to radiofrequency ablation procedure, but uses lasers instead of radio waves to destroy the tumours.